-- use anabolic steroids and other supporting substances to enhance performance
+- use anabolic steroids and other performance-enhancing substances

-In other words, many professional bodybuilders that you’re seeing on Mr. Olympia (the most important bodybuilding competition) stage, are walking pharmacies.
+In other words, most professional bodybuilders that you’re seeing on Mr. Olympia (the most important bodybuilding competition) stage, are walking pharmacies.

-External hormones and performance-enhancing chemicals can deliver unnaturally high levels of performance and boost your regeneration.
+External hormones and performance-enhancing chemicals can deliver unnaturally high levels of performance and boost your regenerative capacity.

-At the same time, we as “Normalos” were recommended not to train for more than 45 minutes at a time.
+At the same time, we as ordinary people were recommended not to train for more than 45 minutes at a time.

 As bodybuilding and weight training went through the development from niche to grassroots movement at the end of the last century, things got even more complicated.

-They promised much more fat loss, a lot more fitness, and muscle growth, of course, with less effort and time.
+They promise easy weight loss, maximized muscle growth, and that of course, with less effort and time.

 Sometimes in just “a few minutes every day”.
 With this, they proclaimed the exact opposite of the old-school era of the Schwarzeneggers of this world.

 And that is where we are still today:

 Anyone who starts with strength and weight training does not have a clue about what to believe.